Disney World Hotel Discounts – Non-Disney Hotels

 Here are some other sites to try for discounts.
 When searching these sites, be sure to use Lake Buena Vista, FL if you want to be closest to Disney World.
 Other relatively close-by hotel areas are Orlando and Kissimmee.

 Two good sites to check out for hotel deals are Expedia and Travelocity.
 These travel agencies are constantly engaged in a battle to control the online travel market, so they are extremely competitive on price.
-I usually find the best deals overall on Expedia, but it’s worth checking both sites if you have the time.
+We usually find the best deals overall on Expedia, but it’s worth checking both sites if you have the time.

 These sites may charge a service fee on your reservation, and they sometimes require full payment or a substantial deposit in advance.
-Be sure to read ALL the small print as you make your reservation (which may require you to click on a link that says “terms and conditions” or something similar) so that you are clear on any cancellation and change fees.
+Be sure to read ALL the small print as you make your reservation (which may require you to select a link that says “terms and conditions” or something similar) so that you are clear on any cancellation and change fees.

 Sometimes there are good offers on Walt Disney World area hotels directly through the hotels’ own websites.
 Look for hotels in Lake Buena Vista or Kissimmee, which will be closest.
-All of the major hotel chains have websites:

 The majority of major hotel chains (and many independently-owned hotels) offer American Automobile Association (AAA) discounts, which can give you significant savings.
 (Generally the same rates are offered for the Canadian equivalent, CAA.)
 If you are a member, always look for the AAA rate when checking online, or ask when calling for reservations.